chrisbouchard/bartender/README.md

 Installation
 ------------

-Status-Bar-Server uses `cabal` to build and install itself, so installation should be as simple as running
+Bartender uses `cabal` to build and install itself, so installation should be as simple as running

     cabal build